 This word is recognized in more than eight widely-spoken languages.
 Though its discovery is the fodder of various legends, coffee originated in the Arabic qahwah.
 There is evidence of coffee drinking from the early 15th century in the Sufi monasteries of Yemen (kingdom of Sheba) and spread to Mecca and Medina.
 By the 16th century, it reached the rest of the Middle East, South India, Persia, Turkey, India, and northern Africa.
 Coffee then spread to the Balkans, Italy, the rest of Europe, and Southeast Asia.

 The word “coffee” entered the English language in 1582 via the Dutch koffie.
 The French pronounce the word café, Germans say kaffee, in Italian it’s caffè, and in Japanese, コーヒー (kōhī).
-From iced coffee in Portugal to the spiced coffee of Morocco, each culture has adopted and adapted the drink to their own distinctive cultural tastes.
+From iced coffee in Portugal to the spiced coffee of Morocco, each culture has adapted the drink to their own distinctive cultural tastes.
 Major American chains such as Starbucks can be found in 76 countries around the globe.

 The UK’s London Underground opened in 1863 with locomotive trains.
 In 1890, it became the world’s first urban railway “system” when electric trains began operating on its deep-level tube lines.
 In France, the Paris Métro opened in 1900.
 It was one of the first to use the term “metro,” an abbreviation from its original operating company’s name, “Compagnie du chemin de fer métropolitain de Paris.